-- Pre-college Programs - College Enrollment Program for Advanced Pre-College Students - Forum to Advance Minorities in Engineering - Governor's School for Excellence - UD Summer College - Upward Bound - Upward Bound for Math/Science Regional Center for Science and Mathematics - Honors Colloquia.
+- Honors Colloquia.
 Each of these interdisciplinary courses is served by a Writing Fellow a specially trained peer tutor who helps students refine the form, but not the content, of their papers, prior to grading by the instructor.
-Recent colloquia topics have included "Choosing the President," "The Lessons of Vietnam," "Home and Homelessness" and "Racism, Sexism and Speciesism." - Honors Forum.
-Options typically include the Performing Arts Forum, "News and Feature Writing," "Women's History through Film" and "Myth and Expression." - Honors Tutorials.
+Recent colloquia topics have included "Choosing the President," "The Lessons of Vietnam," "Home and Homelessness" and "Racism, Sexism and Speciesism." - Honors Forum Options typically include the Performing Arts Forum, "News and Feature Writing," "Women's History through Film" and "Myth and Expression." - Honors Tutorials.
 With a maximum of four students and one faculty member, a tutorial meets weekly for careful study of classic literary and philosophic texts. - Honors Seminars.
-These interdisciplinary seminars serve as the capstone of the student's Honors course work. - Private Music Instruction.
-After passing an audition, Honors freshmen may continue their study of music through private instruction for credit.
-Music Merit Awards offered by the Music Department allow continuing study for the most qualified upperclass students. - Study Abroad.
+These interdisciplinary seminars serve as the capstone of the student's Honors course work. - Study Abroad.
 Honors courses may be arranged as part of the University's numerous and varied Semester Abroad and Winter Session Abroad programs.
-Students also may complete research abroad through the cross-cultural InterFuture program and the Science and Engineering exchange with Imperial College, London.
-Foreign Study Scholarships, open to all students, are available to defray travel expenses for every University-sponsored program.
+Students also may complete research abroad through the cross-cultural InterFuture program and the Science and Engineering exchange with Imperial College, London Foreign Study Scholarships, open to all students, are available to defray travel expenses for every University-sponsored program.
 For scholarship information, contact the Office of International Programs and Special Sessions.